sagemath/trac_to_gh/Issue 505.md

 # Issue 505: memleak in matrix_mod2_dense.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/505

 Original creator: mabshoff